libccrisostomo/explore-europe-ds/README.md

 <br>
 <br>

-### Scatter plot, displaying Cities with at least 25 'Data Scientist' entry-level job offers:
+### Scatter plot, displaying cities with at least 25 'Data Scientist' entry-level job offers:
 On the x-axis we have a cost of living + rent index, and on the y-axis the average salary.
 The size of the bubbles indicates the found quantity of jobs in the respective city.<p>

 ![Sunburst Plot EU](./Plots/Scatter_plot.png)